Yixsi/Yixsi/README.md

 ---
 ✨ I'm a FullStack Web Developer, passionate about making the web useful and easy to manage for everyone.

-i have the ability to understand client's ideas, problems and requirements to trace a strategic and detail focused soution route.
+I have the ability to understand client's ideas, problems and requirements to trace a strategic and detail focused soution route.

 I love sharing my ideas with my work team, recieving feedback about my code and learning through code challenges or projects.